Morant, No. 12 Murray State race past No. 5 Marquette

 Murray State led by seven at the break and came out strong with seven straight points at the outset of the second half.
 Morant’s three-point play increased the margin to 49-35 with 18:09 remaining.

-After Howard buried a 3-pointer, Morant delivered a thunderous dunk to ensure the Golden Eagles weren’t about to halt the Racers’ momentum.
+After Howard made a 3-pointer, Morant delivered a thunderous dunk to ensure the Golden Eagles weren’t about to halt the Racers’ momentum.

-The lead reached 20 after Brown buried his fifth 3-pointer and Williams scored on a put-back to make it 62-42 with 11:23 remaining.
+The lead reached 20 after Brown made his fifth 3-pointer and Williams scored on a put-back to make it 62-42 with 11:23 remaining.

 Buchanan’s layup gave Murray State a 68-46 lead with 8:07 left.
 Marquette never made a late-game charge.